Synonyms: Fortasyn Connect

 In 2014, NL-ENIGMA began comparing six months of Souvenaid with placebo on the outcome of glucose metabolism as assessed by FDG-PET of brain regions affected in Alzheimer's disease (Scheltens et al., 2016).
 The trial enrolled 50 people with prodromal or mild AD; it found no change within treatment groups and no difference between treatment groups in glucose metabolism (Scheltens et al., 2019).
 A separate study reported that one year of Souvenaid significantly preserved glucose uptake on FDG-PET in people with MCI (Palomo et al., 2019).

-Souvenaid has also been reported to reduce behavioral symptoms in a small, three-month crossover trial of frontotemporal dementia (see Pardini et al., 2015).
+Souvenaid has also been reported to reduce behavioral symptoms in a small, three-month crossover trial of frontotemporal dementia (Pardini et al., 2015).

-In November 2019, a Phase 2 trial was registered that will compare one year of daily Souvenaid with placebo on cognitive decline during normal aging.
-To be conducted at the University of Miami, this trial will begin in September 2020 to enroll 120 participants aged 55 and 89 with age-related cognitive decline determined by the Repeatable Battery for the Assessment of Neuropsychological Status (RBANS), and a screen for subjective cognitive decline.
+In November 2019, a Phase 2 trial was registered that will compare one year of daily Souvenaid with a vitamin-only placebo on cognitive decline during normal aging.
+To be conducted at the University of Miami, this trial was originally scheduled to begin in December 2019 to enroll 120 participants aged 55 and 89 with age-related cognitive decline determined by the Repeatable Battery for the Assessment of Neuropsychological Status (RBANS), and a screen for subjective cognitive decline.
 Primary measures include a variety of cognitive tests.
+The study is now slated to begin in February 2021.

 - Chicago: Phase 2 News—Therapeutic Breakfast Food?